quickwit-oss/quickwit/docs/guides/schemaless.md

 ```

 The `mode` attribute controls what should be done if an ingested document
 contains a field that is not defined in the document mapping.
-By default, it takes the `lenient` value.
-In `lenient` mode, the fields that do not appear in the document mapping will simply be ignored.
+By default, your index is in the `dynamic` mode.
+In `dynamic` mode, the fields that do not appear in the document mapping will be indexed in a schemaless fashion.
+See details in the [dynamic mode section](#dynamic-mode).

 If `mode` is set to `strict` on the other hand, documents containing fields
 that are not defined in the mapping will be entirely discarded.

+Finally the last possible for `mode` is `lenient`.
+In lenient mode, fields that are not present in the field mapping will simply be ignored.

-## Schemaless with a partial schema
+## The dynamic mode: schemaless with a partial schema {#dynamic-mode}

-`mode` can take another value: `dynamic`.
+`mode` can take the value: `dynamic`.
 When set to dynamic, all extra fields will actually be mapped using a catch-all configuration.

 By default, this catch-all configuration indexes and stores all of these fields, but this can be configured by setting the [`dynamic_mapping` attribute](../configuration/index-config#mode).
 A minimalist, yet perfectly valid and useful index configuration is then: